d2a4u/meteor/website/content/docs/codec/meteor/index.md

 * When using auto derivation, conversion is usually required to map between different layers of model.
 With the explicit codec approach, we need fewer layers of model but conversion gets more boilerplate.
-I think the problems are the same with 2 approaches, they just being solved at different places.
+The problems are the same with 2 approaches, they just being solved at different places.